Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 A complete Nuclear Tech quest book with Refined Storage.

-Not a single beta or alpha release like other modpacks, this thing is complete and final, fatten your brain with my delicious intellect.
+Not a single beta or alpha release like other modpacks, this thing is complete and final.
+Fatten your brain with my delicious intellect.

 My curated list of optimization mods was also added, maximizing performance.